kumu/docs/guides/property-reference.md

 ## Catalog of Supported Properties

-The table belows lists all of the properties recognized by Kumu.
-Hover over the information icon at the far right to see additional details and available values for each property.
-Scroll to the bottom for a list of available @settings properties.
+The table below lists all of the properties recognized by Kumu.
+Hover over the information icon at the far right to see additional details and valid values for each property (when are multiple valid values, we've listed them as separate snippets of `inline code`).
+Scroll to the bottom for a list of available `@settings` properties.

 <style>